This document provides you with information about how we are handling, or are intending to handle, your personal information:

-- Information about you (primarily contact details) that you provide to CTT in your capacity as a CTT Board member, CTT District official or as an organiser of an event promoted under CTT’s rules and regulations.
+- Information about you (primarily contact details) that you provide to CTT in your capacity as a CTT Board member, CTT District official or as an organiser of an event promoted under CTT’s Rules and Regulations.

 - Information contained in an accident report form should you be involved in an accident in a CTT event or be associated with or a witness to such an accident.

-This includes information provided at the time of registering to use the online entry system via the CTT website, subscribing to our communications, posting material, entering, attending and volunteering at events, joining clubs or requesting further services.
+This includes information provided at the time of registering to use the online entry system via the CTT website, subscribing to our communications, posting material, entering, attending, and volunteering at events, joining clubs, or requesting further services.

 - Information from your social media accounts but only where you have given us permission to use it.
-For example, posts, pictures and video footage you share on sites such as Facebook and Twitter.
+For example, posts, images, and video footage you share on sites such as Facebook and Twitter.